Weston Richburg: New York Giants

+Richburg was selected by the New York Giants in the second round of the 2014 NFL draft with the 43rd overall pick.
 Due to numerous injuries to offensive lineman in his rookie season, most notably to guards Chris Snee and Geoff Schwartz, Richburg, despite initially intended as the backup center in his rookie season, was forced to play out of position at guard.
-Because of his limited experience and relatively small size for the position, he struggled.
+Because of his limited experience and relatively small size for the position, Richburg struggled.

 In 2015, Richburg was returned to his natural position of center, and with a year of NFL experience under his belt, he soon showed himself to be among the league's best centers; Pro Football Focus ranked him as the NFL's #2 center for the 2015 season.

-In Week 3 against the Washington Redskins on September 25, 2016, Richburg was ejected for committing two unsportsmanlike conduct penalties.
-He became the first player to be ejected under this new rule since NFL applied it during the beginning of 2016.
+In Week 3 against the Washington Redskins on September 25, 2016, Richburg was ejected for committing two unsportsmanlike conduct penalties; the second came for pushing Josh Norman.
+He became the first player to be ejected under this new rule since NFL applied it during the beginning of 2016 (in response to Norman's previous clash with the Giants, and in particular Giants receiver Odell Beckham Jr, while Norman was with the Carolina Panthers).

 On November 4, 2017, Richburg was placed on injured reserve with a concussion.

 San Francisco 49ers

 On March 14, 2018, Richburg signed a five-year, $47.5 million contract with the San Francisco 49ers.

 In Week 14 of the 2019 season, Richburg suffered a torn patellar tendon and was ruled out for the rest of the season.
 He was placed on injured reserve on December 11, 2019.
-Without Richburg, the 49ers reached Super Bowl LIV, but lost 31-20 to the Kansas City Chiefs.
-He was placed on the active/physically unable to perform list (PUP) at the start of training camp on July 28, 2020, and placed on the reserve/PUP list at the start of the regular season on September 5, 2020.
+Without Richburg, the 49ers reached Super Bowl LIV, but lost 31–20 to the Kansas City Chiefs.
+He was placed on the active/physically unable to perform list (PUP) at the start of training camp on July 28, 2020, and placed on the reserve/PUP list at the start of the regular season on September 5.

 In March 2021, Richburg underwent hip surgery.
-On June 2, 2021, Richburg retired from professional football.
+On June 2, 2021, he retired from professional football.